kuehnd96/collegeAPI/README.md

 Duration: ~3 hours and 15 minutes (including installation time for Sql Express)

+Important: You will need to have SQL Express installed where ever this is run.

 Overall architecture and project structure inspired by recent .NET Rocks podcast episode with Steve Smith on clean architecture to promote testability, maintainability, easy to swap out a modules, separation of concerns, and readability.

 Please see the InitialDesign.jpg picture in the Design folder for a look of my initial design.
 I drew this before any coding was done.